-The Girl Choristers of the Cathedral Choir regularly sing at Evensong during the week, and at Sunday services.
-They attend rehearsals at the Minster and at school, and rehearse together before each service, often singing with the Lay Clerks.
-All of our Girl Choristers are educated at Southwell Minster School, a Church of England Academy just a short walk from the Minster.
+The Girl Choristers of the Cathedral Choir regularly sing at Evensong during the week, and one service on Sundays.
+They all rehearse at school together four mornings a week; they also rehearse together before each service, often singing with the Lay Clerks.
+All of our Girl Choristers are educated at The Minster School, a Church of England Academy just a short walk from the Minster.

-Girls typically begin their journey as choristers either when they enter the Junior School or when they enter the Senior School at school year 7 (age 11).
-The Junior School exists to educate musically gifted boys and girls, and comprises 40 students across four year-groups.
-Here, the Junior Girl Choristers enjoy a normal school life alongside enhanced musical input.
-They receive free singing lessons as well as instrumental lessons supported by the school and the Minster, and are taught music theory.
-Upon entry to the Senior School, Girl Choristers are still well supported by the Minster, continuing to receive free vocal and instrumental tuition.
+Girls typically begin their journey as Choristers from school year 3 (aged 6), when they enter the Junior Department.
+This small department of the Minster School exists to educate musically gifted boys and girls, and comprises forty students across four year-groups.
+Here, the Girl Choristers enjoy a normal school life alongside enhanced musical input.
+They receive free singing lessons as well as instrumental lessons supported by the school and the Minster.

-All choristers learn to sing well, and to read music.
-There is an emphasis on music theory, and as they progress through the choir they continue to develop their musical skills.
-In addition they learn about the church year and the services at which they sing, so as to give them a full understanding of their role as a chorister.
+All Choristers learn to sing, and to read music.
+They are taught music theory, and as they progress through the choir they continue to develop their musical skills.
+In addition they learn about the church year and the services at which they sing, so as to give them a full understanding of their role as a Chorister.

 The life of a Girl Chorister at Southwell Minster is busy, but rewarding.
-As well as the regular duties, highlights of the year include Christmas carol services at which hundreds of people are present, and the annual St Cecilia concert in the autumn.
-In addition, the girls take part in concerts with outside organisations, are known for their annual performance of Benjamin Britten’s A Ceremony of Carols, they broadcast on radio and television, make recordings, and tour internationally.
+As well as the regular duties, highlights of the year include Christmas carol services at which hundreds of people are present, and the annual Music Foundation Summer Concert.
+In addition, the Girl Choristers take part in concerts with outside organisations, broadcast on radio and television, make recordings, and tour internationally.

-If you know of anyone who may be interested in becoming a Girl Chorister at Southwell Minster, please contact Simon Hogan on email@example.com for more information.
+If you know of anyone who may be interested in becoming a Girl Chorister at Southwell Minster, please contact: